 PJM verifies Load Management Event Compliance on an end-use customer basis by reviewing the data submitted by the resource provider through the DR Hub system.
 Load Management Event Compliance for non-interval metered residential customers may be verified using a statistical sample of end-use customers in accordance with PJM Manual 19: Load Forecasting & Analysis, Attachment D and subject to PJM approval.
 Like the determination of Nominated Values, Compliance is measured differently for each type of Load Management program.

-Compliance for Legacy Direct Load Control (LDLC) programs will consider only the transmission of the control signal.
-Resource providers are required to report the time period (during the Load Management event) that the control signal was started and stopped.
-Failure to start the signal by the start of the event and continue the signal for the duration of the event will result in a deficiency for that end-use customer.

 Compliance for Firm Service Level (FSL) customers will be determined by comparing actual load during the event to the nominated firm service level.
 Resource providers must submit load data for all hours of the event and test day and for all days required for PJM to calculate compliance through the Load Response system.

 Compliance for Guaranteed Load Drop (GLD) customers will be determined by comparing actual load dropped during the event to the nominated amount of load drop.
 Resource providers must submit load data for all hours of the event and test day and for all days required for PJM to calculate compliance.
 Comparison loads must be developed from the guidelines included in Attachment A of PJM Manual M-19 Load Data Analysis, and note which method was employed.